Punorjonmo Universe: Soundtracks

+Controversy

+In 2023, Mahreen Ferdous alleged that Punorjonmo 3 was plagiarized from a story in her book Golpogulo Bari Geche.
+Vicky Zaheed on the other hand claimed that the story of Punorjonmo 3 coincidentally coincided with the story of Ferdous.

 Reception

 Punorjonmo 1 and 2 became popular with viewers after their telecast on Channel i.
 Punorjonmo series uploaded to YouTube are given English subtitles due to response from foreign viewers.
 According to Channel i officials, both the specials have received a lot of positive reactions.
 According to Shah Alam Saju of The Daily Star, its TV specials were among the hottest TV works of 2021.